edgecompsolutions/event-driven-architecture-for-digital-shopfloor/README.md

 ![Screenshot from 2023-02-10 04-17-20](https://user-images.githubusercontent.com/107167692/217929457-4998d6ef-3dc9-41ec-9aa7-ee7caf056419.png)

-This is the legacy dashboard design.
+This is the simple dashboard design.
 The machine vendor designed what data should only their customers see.
 Customers are locked in.
 With the digital twin (After digitalizing the machine data), the customers now have the opportunity to customize the dashboard for different analytical purposes or any other downstream use case.

 ### Examples: